 Click here for other technical articles concerning the Grubee engine by "Jaguar"

 If JNM is out of stock you can order the CDI directly from Jaguar in South America for $45+shipping.
 Shipping takes 10 days and you have to buy your own high voltage ignition coil.
 Recommended is any Honda CR coil, new or used on EBay (if they offer a guarantee).
 I also recommend this new coil that has free shipping within the USA but it has a tall spark plug cap that you may want to replace with this one.
 CCnow is the credit card processor Jaguar uses for payment processing.
 They don't take the money from your card till Jaguar provides the shipping tracking number to them, and if the package never arrives then they will refund your money so that there is no risk to you.
+"BioElectric" is my main business that uses CCnow and so it will appear on your charge.
 Click on the CCnow logo below to buy the Performance CDI from Jaguar: